-Although the priorities for the Council this year remain a pivotal role in supporting local and national recovery from the Coronavirus Pandemic, when the time is right we will reinstate our vehicle idling enforcement programme across East Renfrewshire.
-Our Community Safety Officers will look to carry out 10 hours per week of idling enforcement outside schools, leisure centres and at taxi stands / bus terminus.
+Although the priorities for the Council this year remain a pivotal role in supporting local and national recovery from the ongoing Coronavirus Pandemic.
+However the time was seen to be right to reinstate our vehicle idling enforcement programme across East Renfrewshire.
+Our Community Safety Officers will carry out 10 hours per week of idling enforcement outside schools, leisure centres and at taxi stands / bus terminus.